gatblau/sentinel/docs/configuration.md

 |__SL_PUBLISHERS_WEBHOOK_1_URI__| 1 | URI of the first endpoint |
 |__SL_PUBLISHERS_WEBHOOK_2_URI__| 2 | URI of the second endpoint |

+__NOTE__: if the intention is to use environment veariables to configure multiple webhooks, then as many [[webhook]] tables need to be created in the config.toml file as web hooks are required to set in envoronment variables.
+This is because the binding of environment variables to cingif file variables is based on the number of [[webhook]] tables in the config.toml file.

 The following table shows all configuration variables available to the webhook publisher:

 | File Var | Environment Var | Description | Default |